As the saying goes… what goes up, must come down.

 We can typically expect to hear about an interest rate cut (or rise) following an RBA board meeting.

-After that, there are seven more meetings scheduled for the year (although, these can be subject to change):
+These are the meetings scheduled for 2025 (although, these can be subject to change):

 - 7–8 July